krismatterz/ten-chat/README.md

 ---

-Built with ❤️ using modern web technologies
+Built with ❤️ by Krisusing modern web technologies